Thomas O. Staggs: Disney

 On April 4, 2016, Disney announced that Staggs and the company had agreed to mutually part ways.
 Staggs stepped down as COO, effective May 6, 2016, remaining with the company as a "Special Advisor to the CEO" Bob Iger through the end of the fiscal year.
 Iger extended his contract as Disney's chairman and CEO to remain chairman through 2021.
 Following his departure from Disney, and prior to its August 2019 merger with Viacom, Staggs was in consideration to succeed Les Moonves as CEO of CBS.

-In July 2023, Staggs along with another previous executive Kevin Mayer, returned to Disney in an advisory role at the behest of CEO Bob Iger.
+In July 2023, Staggs, along with fellow previous executive Kevin Mayer, returned to Disney in an advisory role at the request of CEO Bob Iger.

 Forest Road

-In October 2020, Staggs helped form special-purpose acquisition company (SPAC) Forest Road Acquisition Corp as a director, teaming with former Disney colleague Kevin Mayer, and the Forest Road Company (FRC), of which he is an original investor and advisory board member.
-Other board members and advisors of Forest Road Acquisition Corp include FRC founder Zachary Tarica, Shaquille O'Neal, Mark Burg and Martin Luther King III.
+In October 2020, Staggs helped form special-purpose acquisition company (SPAC) Forest Road Acquisition Corp as a director, partnering with his former Disney colleague Kevin Mayer and the Forest Road Company (FRC), of which he is an original investor and advisory board member.
+Other board members and advisors of Forest Road Acquisition Corp include FRC founder Zachary Tarica, Shaquille O'Neal, Mark Burg, and Martin Luther King III.
 FRC is a "full-service provider" to the independent film industry, loaning funds against state film tax credits.
 FRC began public trading on November 25, 2020 (NYSE:FRX), and was reported that month to have raised more than $US300 million.
 In February 2021, an agreement for a three-way merger between Forest Road Acquisition Corp, Myx Fitness Holdings and Beachbody was entered into.